$q_T$-slicing with multiple jets

-In this Letter we propose two ways of extending $q_T$, as slicing variable, to processes with jets, using $pp \to 2$ jets as example.
-The first extension has a very simple factorization, but is restricted to processes that are planar at leading order, while the second can be used in general and converges faster, at the price of a more complicated soft function.
+In this Letter we propose two ways of extending $q_T$ as slicing variable, to processes with jets, using $pp \to 2$ jets as example.
+The first extension has a very simple factorization, but is restricted to processes that are planar at LO, while the second can be used in general and converges faster, at the price of a more complicated soft function.
 The key ingredient is the use of a recoil-free jet axis, e.g.~by employing the winner-take-all (WTA) recombination scheme~\cite{Salam:WTAUnpublished, Bertolini:2013iqa}.
-This seemingly subtle change enables slicing because the jet axis is now deflected by radiation inside the jet, leading to a non-vanishing $q_T$.
+This seemingly subtle change enables slicing because the jet momentum is now deflected by radiation inside the jet, leading to a non-vanishing $q_T$.
+The transverse momentum decorrelation $q_T$ we consider here is the vector sum of the momenta of all identified color-singlets and reconstructed jets in the event\footnote{For a single color singlet $q_T$ is that singlet’s transverse momentum, for a dijet system it is the sum of the two reconstructed jet momenta, and for a system of multiple jets and color singlets it is the sum of all jet and color singlet momenta.}.
 Note that we only need to use this different recombination scheme to obtain our slicing variable $q_T$, and that the jets can be defined in the standard way.
-As proof of concept, we demonstrate our new slicing at NLO.
-We present factorization formulae that can readily be used to extend it to NNLO, discussing the ingredients that enter in it.
+As proof of concept, we demonstrate our new slicing at NLO for $pp \to 2$ jets and NNLO for $e^+e^- \to 2$ jets.
+We present factorization formulae that can readily be used to extend $pp \to$ multiple jets to NNLO, discuss the ingredients that enter in it, and calculate the NNLO collinear-soft function (discussed in the supplemental material~\cite{supplemental}).

 {\it $q_x$ with jets: the planar case. --} For planar Born processes, such as $pp \to H$+jet or $pp \to 2$ jets, we can use the transverse momentum component $q_x$ \emph{perpendicular} to this scattering plane as slicing variable, or equivalently the azimuthal decorrelation $\delta \phi$, see \fig{coordinates}.
 By using the WTA scheme, the jet axis is also affected by radiation inside the jet leading to a nonzero $q_x$ (one of the components of $\vec q_T$), making it suitable as slicing variable.